nsidc/granule-metgen/README.md

  7 = The `geospatial_bounds` global attribute contains spatial boundary information as a WKT POLYGON string.
 When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of the coordinate values for GEODETIC collections.
+If `geospatial_bounds_crs` attribute is also present, coordinates will be transformed to EPSG:4326 if needed.
 The corresponding .ini parameter is `prefer_geospatial_bounds` = true/false.

+ 8 = The `geospatial_bounds_crs` global attribute specifies the coordinate reference system for the coordinates in `geospatial_bounds`.
+Can be an EPSG identifier (e.g., "EPSG:4326") or other CRS format.
+When present, MetGenC will transform coordinates to EPSG:4326 if needed.

 ### How to query a netCDF file for presence of MetGenC-Required Attributes
 On V0 wherever the data are staged (/disks/restricted_ftp or /disks/sidads_staging, etc.) you